mjstraughan/CubingHistory/docs/3x3/Methods/LayerByLayer.md

 4. Last edge of the second layer.
 5. Last layer typical of other Layer By Layer methods at the time.

-The September 1981 issue of Cubism For Fun provides an upgrade to Eekelen's method.
+The September 1981 issue of Cubism For Fun provides an upgrade to Eekelen's method [9].

 ![](img/LBL/Keyhole2.png)